openziti/ziti-doc/docfx_project/ziti/overview.md

 allows for active failover to ensure a reliable network connection even in the case of a node failure.

-### ZITI EDGE GATEWAY
+### ZITI EDGE Router

-Another fundamental building block of the Ziti Network is the Edge Gateway.
-The Edge Gateway is the entry point for Edge Clients connecting to the Ziti Network.
-The Edge Gateway is a specialized Router incorporating the functionality of a Router to enable it to route traffic over the Ziti network as a Router would to a given destination.
+Another fundamental building block of the Ziti Network is the Edge Router.
+The Edge Router is the entry point for Edge Clients connecting to the Ziti Network.
+The Edge Router is a specialized Router incorporating the functionality of a Router to enable it to route traffic over the Ziti network as a Router would to a given destination.

-The Gateway in combination with the Controller is responsible for authenticating and authorizing Ziti Edge Clients.
+The Edge Router in combination with the Controller is responsible for authenticating and authorizing Ziti Edge Clients.

 ### ZITI EDGE CLIENTS